 As a refugee, the process of connecting and disconnecting with a place or community are abstracted ideas of migration as an immigrant.
 The collage and painting process is unpredictable and is an ongoing dialogue about assimilating and relocating into another culture and space.
 The work capture and embrace architecture and built environment in its state of flux.
 Teetering between realism and abstraction, I fold space and time to connect with the fleeting world.
 To achieve a kaleidoscopic effect, I employ multiple viewpoints, rhythmic fragmentations, and strong color contrast to fuse both the contemporary and historical landscape elements into one.

-January 9, 2018: I have just been invited to be part of the Hunter Invitational Exhibition at the Hunter Museum of Art, Chattanooga,TN.
+Sept.
+20th-Dec.
+30th 2018: I have just been invited to be part of the Hunter Invitational Exhibition at the Hunter Museum of Art, Chattanooga,TN.
 Very excited indeed and l can't wait to start working on new works for the show.
-Opening will be on Sept.
-20th and closed in January 2019.

 January 30th-March 31st 2018: Reception and Artist Panel at 530PM on Thursday Feb.
 22.

 Exhibition titled: The Power of Color at Lauren Rogers Museum of Art, Laurel, Mississippi, showing with two amazing artists Kevin Cole and Carl Joe Williams

 January 20, 2018: Donated two small framed collages to Winter Gala to benefit Legacies of War and Friends Without A Border, Olmsted Lodge at Highland Park, Rochester, NY 7-11PM You may bid on the pieces at this website: https://www.laounyawintergala.com

 January 5, 2018: Framed collages /paintings are on displayed for a year at the law firm of Nelson Mullins, Nashville, TN